-A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow the diagram in Figure 4.
+- A. Clearances from the side of the fireplace opening to any combustible material and wall should follow diagram in Figure 4. - B. Clearances from the top of the fireplace opening to the ceiling should not be less than 42 inches.